-EFFECTIVE FEBRUARY 26, 2021
+EFFECTIVE MARCH 26, 2021

 This visitation plan applies to, but is not limited to, family members, loved ones, representatives from the long-term care ombudsman program (LTCOP) and other resident advocacy organizations.

 Wingate Healthcare maintains full compliance with both state and federal reporting requirements including COVID-19 focus surveys, daily HERDS, weekly staff testing surveys, and the federally required weekly submission of COVID-19 data to the National Healthcare Safety Network (NHSN).

 A copy of this visitation plan will be available at each facility.

 Visitation can be conducted through different means based on a facility’s structure and residents’ needs, such as in resident rooms, dedicated visitation spaces, outdoors, and for circumstances beyond compassionate care situations.
 Infection Control practices are adhered to at all times during visitation in order to reduce the risk of COVID -19 transmission in the facility; for visitors, these include:

 Visitors who are unable to adhere to the core principles of COVID-19 infection prevention should not be permitted to visit or should be asked to leave.

 Outdoor visitation is preferred even when the resident and visitor are fully vaccinated* against COVID-19.
 Outdoor visits generally pose a lower risk of transmission due to increased space and airflow.
 Please be reminded that visits should be held outdoors whenever practicable.
 However, weather considerations or an individual resident’s health status (e.g., medical condition(s), COVID-19 status) may hinder outdoor visits.